Microfoundations of New Venture Growth

 Many of my projects involve people sometimes thought to be on the margins of organizational life--low-wage, remote, or temporary workers, for example, or the family members of employees.
 I am particularly interested in how these groups experience belonging, shared purpose, and a sense of community through their (perhaps more tenuous) organizational ties.

-In a second study, coauthors Julia Lee Cunningham, Nathan Meikle and I examine how employees experience manager-led activities designed to build relationships.
+In a second study, coauthors Julia Lee Cunningham, Alaina Segura, Nathan Meikle and I examine how employees experience manager-led activities designed to build relationships.
 We find these workplace rituals are particularly effective when they invite employees to affirm each other's worth as people, not just as workers.

-A third mattering study, this one with Wayne Baker, connects perceptions of mattering with how often people are willing to ask each other for help.
+A third study, this one with Wayne Baker, connects perceptions of interpersonal mattering at work with how often people are willing to ask each other for help.